-In March 2015, our shareholders authorized a share repurchase program for the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS.
-Under the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 12 months from April 1, 2015.
-During the six months ended September 30, 2015, we purchased 1,100,000 ADSs in the open market at the average price per ADS of \$27.65 for a total consideration of \$30.5 million (including transaction costs).
+In March 2015, our shareholders authorized a share repurchase program for the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS, in the open market from time to time for 12 months from April 1, 2015.
+During the nine months ended December 31, 2015, we purchased 1,100,000 ADSs in the open market at the average price per ADS of \$27.65 for a total consideration of \$30.5 million (including transaction costs).
+The Company completed the repurchase of 1.1 million ADSs, as authorized by our Board and approved by our shareholders during the quarter ended September 30, 2015.
 The shares underlying these purchased ADSs have been accounted for as treasury stock, at cost.
 These share repurchases were funded through cash on hand.